bash — standard shell

 file1 -ef file2 file1 is a hard link to file2

-Boolean Algebra in bash
+Boolean algebra in bash

 There are constructs available for boolean algebra ('and', 'or' and 'not').
 These are used outside of the [[ ]] blocks.
 For operator precedence, use ( ).